Hu Tieu has been a popular dish in Southern Vietnam since the 1950s. It can be said that Hu Tieu is a typical dish in Saigon, similar to Pho in Hanoi.

-The dish consists simply of a slice of boiled pork belly, a large shrimp, vermicelli, a lettuce leaf, and chives wrapped carefully in Banh Trang (rice paper).
+The dish consists simply of a slice of boiled pork belly, shrimp, vermicelli, a lettuce leaf, and chives wrapped carefully in Banh Trang (rice paper).

-Before wrapping, Banh trang (rice paper) is dipped quickly into the water so it can stick to the outer layer.
-The clear white color of rice paper makes the spring roll more attractive as diners can see the ingredients.
+Before wrapping, Banh Trang (rice paper) is dipped quickly into the water so it can stick to the outer layer.
+The bright white color of rice paper makes the spring roll more attractive as diners can see the ingredients.

 How to eat Goi cuon?

 Goi cuon can be eaten with Nuoc mam (fish sauce) or Hoisin sauce.
 A few slices of chili and roasted peanut are usually added if you choose the Hoisin sauce.